IT Management (BSc Honours) (Level 8)

 Suitably qualified graduates may also apply for postgraduate research degrees at Master’s (MSc) or Doctoral (PhD) level where further specialisation in your preferred area of Computer Science is possible.
 Suitably qualified graduates may also apply for these taught programmes:

-- MSc in Information Security (Taught)
+- MSc in Cybersecurity (Full-Time)

 - MSc in Information Design & Development (Taught)